bradwestfall/webdevphoenix/companies/rocket-media.md

 fa: fa-rocket
 ---

 We are a web design/development and internet marketing agency that provides unique, useful, and creative services for mid-sized businesses.
-We're split down the middle when it comes to the Oxford Comma, but we all agree on four spaces instead of tabs.
+We're split down the middle when it comes to the Oxford Comma, but we all prefer Star Trek to Star Wars.